top of page

 Blanket ban

-Many photo competitions and responsible bird photography forums specifically prohibit all birds in nest images for this reason.
+Many photo competitions and responsible bird photography forums specifically prohibit all birds-in-nest images for this reason.

 The bird was nesting in a public area